• Home

 Visual thinking opens up new pathways.
 It’s one of the best ways to communicate as more resources are devoted to the visual sense than any other.
 Help people learn with graphs, diagrams, illustrations, timelines and maps.
 Ask learners to visualize and sketch.

-6. Get Out of Your Design Rut
+6. Break Out of Your Design Rut

 Instructional content often needs to be linear to build a foundation.
 But eLearning courses often go beyond this to make things overly lock-step.
 Try mixing it up by giving learners more options.
 Go beyond linear eLearning with interactive branching and learner-selected paths.
 Or go wildly different and use Thiagi’s Four-door Model, which has separate components that learners can try out in any order.